Pál Schmitt academic misconduct controversy: University decision

-The rector of Semmelweis University forwarded the fact-finding committee's report to Minister of National Resources Miklós Réthelyi on 27 March 2012.
-The University was of the opinion that only the Ministry had the authority to initiate the revocation of the dr. univ. title (citing a legal article on degrees awarded by defunct institutions of higher education).
+Tivadar Tulassay, the rector of Semmelweis University forwarded the fact-finding committee's report to Minister of National Resources Miklós Réthelyi on 27 March 2012.
+The university was of the opinion that only the Ministry had the authority to initiate the revocation of the dr. univ. title (citing a legal article on degrees awarded by defunct institutions of higher education).
 The Minister returned the report the following day, citing lack of jurisdiction.

-Tivadar Tulassay, the rector of the Semmelweis University announced on 29 March that the Semmelweis University Council would launch proceedings in order to withdraw Schmitt's doctorate title.
+The rector of the Semmelweis University announced on 29 March that the Semmelweis University Council would launch proceedings in order to withdraw Schmitt's doctorate title.

-The same day the University Senate voted 33-4 to withdraw Schmitt's doctorate title.
+The same day the University Senate voted 33–4 to withdraw Schmitt's doctorate title.

 Reactions

 Pál Schmitt

 Schmitt canceled all his appointments for 30 March and Norbert Kiss, the Public Relations Manager of the Office of the President announced that at 8 pm Schmitt "is going to answer all questions" in a TV interview.

-On 30 March 9 pm M1 aired a 15-minute, pre-recorded, heavily orchestrated interview in which Schmitt announced that he would not resign from office, as there was no connection between his role as President and his doctorate.
+On 30 March 9 pm M1 aired a 15-minute, pre-recorded, heavily orchestrated interview in which Schmitt announced that he would not resign from office, as there was no connection between his role as president and his doctorate.
 He said that he had acted in good faith regarding his dissertation, and that he had been led to believe by his thesis committee that his conduct had been correct, effectively repeating the majority conclusion of the Semmelweis University fact-finding committee.
 He also said that he intended to write a new dissertation and acquire a Ph.D. degree.